dorkodu/sage/sage.md

 — Work in progress.

-# <a name="notes">6</a> Notes

-This is the notes section for authors’ opinion about non-normative parts of Sage.
-Some “must” or “must not” have features or the philosophy behind Sage are mentioned here.
-We will publish a separate notes document once we publish this paper.

-### Sage is not a wrapper, but a middle layer.

-Sage should only be positioned as a “middleware” data exchange layer, not a wrapper around a whole service stack.

-### Some Features We Want

-- **Declarative :** It must be the data consumer who declares what will they get.
-It must be the data service (or API) who declares its capability with a data schema.
-- **Graph-like :** Data should be described like a graph.
-Instead of behaving like a giant data document, Sage behaves like a universal entity graph.
-Objects *(with properties and methods)* are at the core.
-You can interact with a Sage service like querying a virtual object data store.
-- **Weak-typed :** Type restrictions on attributes should be optional, and a decision up to the developer.
-Not every definition needs strict types.
-With Sage, all attributes are weak-typed by default.

-### Nullable Attributes

-Any attribute is nullable by default.
-This is a golden rule which gives Sage one of its key strengths.
-When something goes wrong while retrieving an attribute, just return null and explain what happened in an additional section in response document.
-It’s not useful to abort and ignore the whole progress.

-# <a name="reference-implementations">7</a> Reference Implementations
+# <a name="reference-implementations">6</a> Reference Implementations

-To clarify the desired and ideal outcome of this proposal, we build reference server and client implementations.
+To clarify the desired and ideal outcome of this proposal, we built reference server and client implementations.
 Both of them should be ready-to-go and will be (or is) used on the production at Dorkodu.

-*– as of June 2, reference implementations are under development, but you can have a look at the links below for the real-time progress.*
+*– as of June 2, reference implementations are under development, but you should have a look at the links below for the real-time development progress.*

 - ### Sage Server